D-D-M-Y/nlp-frontend/README.md

 Technologies Used
 React: For building the user interface.
-Redux: For state management.
-Axios: For making HTTP requests to the backend.
 Bootstrap: For responsive design and styling.
 Webpack: For module bundling.
 Babel: For JavaScript transpilation.